truj1ll0/mkdocs-help-center/docs/campaign-studio/getting-started/intro-to-campaign-studio.md

 1. In the menu, select **Campaigns**
 2. Select **Create new campaign**
-3. Choose **Classy Studio**
+3. Choose **Campaign Studio**
 4. Select **Create**

 ![Create a new campaign modal](assets/campaign-studio/cs-create-campaign.png)

 !!! note

-    Classy Studio is only available for donation pages.
+    Campaign Studio is only available for donation pages.
 We’re currently working on making it available for all campaign types.

 #### Choose a starting point